openstreetmap/potlatch2/README.txt

 === Some other stuff you might need to know ===

 * The as3yaml library has been patched a bit to actually make it work.
+It will nonetheless spit out 300 warnings on Flex SDK 3.3.
 * The stuff about -managers=flash.fonts.AFEFontManager is probably only required on OS X.
 * Flex compiler runs at about the speed of a tortoise soaked in molasses which happens also to be dead.